eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 For this example, at the start of this GC increment, the *tenure* area is low on free memory, as expected.
 25% of the total heap is available as free memory, which is split between the following areas of the heap:

-- The *nursery* area, which has 87% of its total memory available as free memory.
-The free memory is only available in the *allocate* space of the *nursery* area.
-The *survivor* space has no free memory.
+- The *nursery* area, which has 234.6MB (234,609,440MB) of free memory available.
+The free memory is only available in the *allocate* space of the *nursery* area.The *survivor* space of the *nursery* area is reported as 'full' to reflect that no available memory is available to allocate to the mutator threads.
+The entire *survivor* space is reserved for GC operations during the GC increment.

-- The *tenure* area, which has only 5% of its total memory available as free memory.
+- The *tenure* area, which has 42MB (42,439,200MB) available as free memory, which is only 5% of its total memory.
 Most of this free memory is in the large object allocation area(LOA).
 Almost no free memory is available in the small object allocation area(SOA).

 The `<gc-op>` elements and their child elements contain information about the increment’s operations and sub-operations.
 The final increment of the `gencon` global cycle consists of multiple operations, each logged with a `<gc-op>` element.
 The type of operation is shown by the `<gc-op>` `type` attribute.
 There are 5 types of operation involved in the final increment of the example log: